CanonicalLtd/maas-docs/en/manage-kvm-pods.md

-One of the main difference between MAAS 2.5 and earlier versions of MAAS is the new interface-constraints feature, which allows you to compose a VM with specific networking requirements (a full-explanation of the feature is found in the folowing section -- for now, knowing the feature exists is enough to continue the discussion).
+One of the main difference between MAAS 2.5 and earlier versions of MAAS is the new interface-constraints feature, which allows you to compose a VM with specific networking requirements (a full-explanation of the feature is found in the following section -- for now, knowing the feature exists is enough to continue the discussion).
 When these requirements are present, MAAS is able connect your VMs to the full range of your MAAS-configured network.